kul-optec/nmpc-codegen/README.md

 ## What is this?
 This project is still under construction but the goal is to generate an MPC controller.
 The user will provide the dynamics of the system, a number of conditions and some MPC parameters in python.
 The program will then generate an NMPC controller in c89 code that can be used on embedded devices.

-Below here you can find a comparison between the Matlab implementation (ForBes zerofpr2) fmincon(interior point method of matlab) and nmpc-codegen.
-The time represents the time till convergence in milliseconds.(source code: ./demos/Matlab/compare_libs.m)
+Below you can find a comparison between the Matlab implementation (ForBes zerofpr2) fmincon(interior point method of matlab) and nmpc-codegen.
+The time represents the time till convergence in milliseconds of every step of the controller simulation.(source code: ./demos/Matlab/compare_libs.m).

 ![alt text](trailer_example_time_log.png "Time till convergence simple simulation")

-The first version of Python is ready to be used, a Matlab version is on its right now its experimental.(run ./demos/thesis/TwoCircTrailer.py to get an idea what this is about)
+The first version of Python is ready to be used, a Matlab version is on its way, right now its experimental.(run ./demos/thesis/TwoCircTrailer.py to get an idea what this is about)

 More information in the  [user manual](toturial.pdf) and the used [example script](toturial_nmpc_codegen.py).
 A short introduction to the underlying algorithm can be found [here](PANOC.pdf)